rsoumail/Weekend-Planning/README.md

-# Weekend Plannig : Planification de week-ends
+# Weekend Planning : Planification de week-ends

 A web platform that advice users to plan their weekends according their preferences